isomerpages/moe-crestsec/_partners/Crest PAL.md

 <em>"The teachers at Crest are really passionate and caring!
 I appreciate that they go out of the way to keep us informed of our child’s progress.
 The parent-child bonding activities have most certainly brought me closer to my child."</em><br><b>-&nbsp;Mdm Sharon Tan (Crest PAL ExCo Chairperson, Year 2019-2020)</b>

-&nbsp;<em>“I feel that Crest Secondary is best suited for N(T) students because of the unique curriculum that allows for more experiential learning beyond the classroom.
+&nbsp;<em>“I feel that Crest Secondary is best suited for the students because of the unique curriculum that allows for more experiential learning beyond the classroom.
 I also like the culture of the school where emphasis is on character building and teamwork.”</em><br><b>-&nbsp;Mdm Fanny Cheong (Crest PAL ExCo Vice-Chairperson, Year 2019-2020)</b>

 #### Crest PAL Interviews